django-webpack/django-webpack-loader/README.md

 Please note that this approach will use the original asset file, and not a post-processed one from the Webpack pipeline, in case that file had gone through such flow (i.e.: You've imported an image on the React side and used it there, the file used within the React components will probably have a hash string on its name, etc. This processed file will be different than the one you'll grab with `webpack_static`).

 ### Use `skip_common_chunks` on `render_bundle`
-You can use the parameter `skip_common_chunks=True` to specify that you don't want an already generated chunk be generated again in the same page.
+You can use the parameter `skip_common_chunks=True` to specify that you don't want an already generated chunk be included again in the same page.
+This should only happen if you use more than one entrypoint per Django template (multiple `render_bundle` calls).
+By using `skip_common_chunks=True`, you can get the same default behavior of the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).

 In order for this option to work, `django-webpack-loader` requires the `request` object to be in the context, to be able to keep track of the generated chunks.

 The `request` object is passed by default via the `django.template.context_processors.request` middleware with using the Django built-in templating system, and also with using Jinja2.

-If you don't have `request` in the context for some reason (e.g. using `Template.render` or `render_to_string` directly without passing the request), you'll get warnings on the console.
+If you don't have `request` in the context for some reason (e.g. using `Template.render` or `render_to_string` directly without passing the request), you'll get warnings on the console and the common chunks will remain duplicated.

 ### Appending file extensions
 The `suffix` option can be used to append a string at the end of the file URL.
 For instance, it can be used if your webpack configuration emits compressed `.gz` files.